gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 My tool of choice on System 7 is Deneba artWORKS because it supports multiple layers, a ton of external tools (plugins), and has a good workflow for vector and pixels.
 Plus, I use it on iPad Pro with Apple Pencil which makes the whole experience an absolute pleasure.

-Some established Macintosh artists have questioned my use of modern technology as well as my drawing techniques.
+Some established Macintosh artists have questioned both my use of modern technology and my drawing techniques.
 Hopefully this post will give a little more insight into how I go about things.
 It's all good!

 ![](/images/playdate-pre-2x.png)